Vectorized/solady/test/README.md

 All test files are strictly intended for testing purposes only.

-Do NOT copy anything here into production code unless you know what you are doing.
+Do NOT copy anything here into production code unless you really know what you are doing.